rccordell/f20idh/assignments/blogging.md

 ### Flexibility

 "Intro to DH" is a challenging and full class.
 The semester will include thirteen weeks of readings and eleven or twelve labs.
-To give you some flexibility, you may choose six weeks during which to blog.
+To give you some flexibility, you may choose five weeks during which to blog.
 I strongly recommend you not delay starting this work, but instead begin early and work steadily so that you can use this flexibility as the inevitable stresses of the semester emerge.
 To that end, *at least two posts* must be finished before mid-term, and I would strongly urge to to strive for three before mid-term.